epfl-theos/koopmans/docs/tutorials/tutorial_5.rst

    :align: center
    :alt: Convergence of the MAE of the predicted eigenenergies

+(You can find these plots in the ``convergence_analysis/final_results/`` subdirectory.)
 We can see that we converged to a reasonable accuracy after about 5 training snapshots (which corresponds to 20 occupied and 10 empty orbitals).

 We can now also check (:download:`plot_5b.py <../../tutorials/tutorial_5/plot_5b.py>`) that the predicted ionization potentials match with the ionization potentials obtained from the ab-initio computation of the screening parameters: